 Your landlord also has certain responsibilities for gas and electrical safety, and furnishings.

-- More about repairs and safety if you have a resident landlord at www.gov.uk
+You can read guidance about repairs and safety if you have a resident landlord on GOV.UK.

 What happens if your landlord wants you to leave?

-If you have an agreement that is for a fixed term, for example, six months, you can only be evicted by your landlord when either:
+If you have an agreement that is for a fixed term, for example six months, you can only be evicted by your landlord if:

-- there is a term in your agreement, known as a break clause, which allows the agreement to be ended early.
-If there is a break clause, the landlord can evict you after giving you the notice set out in that clause.
+there’s a term in your agreement, known as a ‘break clause’, which allows the agreement to end early - if there’s a break clause, the landlord can evict you after giving you the notice set out in that clause

 Your agreement may set out the notice period required.
 If the agreement doesn’t say anything about notice periods, it will depend on whether you have an excluded tenancy or an excluded licence.

-As a lodger, you're likely to have an excluded licence, and will therefore have a right to 'reasonable' notice.
-There are no set rules about what is reasonable, but it will probably depend on:
+You'll have a right to 'reasonable' notice.
+There are no set rules about what is reasonable, but it will depend on things like:

 Does your landlord need a possession order to evict you?

-Your landlord doesn't need a possession order from the court to evict you, but they can get one if they choose to.
-You'll be trespassing if you stay in the accommodation without your landlord's permission either after the fixed term has ended or after the notice period has expired.
+If you are an excluded occupier, your landlord doesn't need a possession order from the court to evict you, but they can get one if they choose to.

 Evicting you peaceably

-As long as your fixed term agreement has come to an end, or you have been given notice to leave on your periodic agreement, your landlord can evict you peaceably.
+As long as your fixed-term agreement has come to an end, or you’ve been given notice to leave on your periodic agreement, your landlord can evict you peaceably.
 For example, they can change the locks while you are out.

-If your landlord uses, or threatens to use, physical force against you to evict you, they may be committing a criminal offence.
+If your landlord uses, or threatens to use, physical force against you to evict you, they might be committing a criminal offence.